Manage the setup stack by yourself

 to generate the docker-compose.yml

 file, you can handle it by yourself.
-This guide show you how.
+This guide will show you how.

 or docker-compose.yml